Sander-w/breakwater/README.md

 ## Getting Started

-The latest released version is available at the [Python package index]
+The latest released version is available at the Van Oord [Python package index]

 ```sh
 pip install breakwater